Why Your WordPress Site Struggles on Mobile (And How to Fix It for Good)

 And Google is watching too.

-Mobile-First Indexing: Why Mobile Speed Is the Only Speed That Matters
+Mobile-First Indexing: Why Mobile Speed Carries Most of the Weight

 Since 2021, Google has used mobile-first indexing for every site on the web.
 That means Google ranks your site based on how it performs on mobile - not desktop.